olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUI.md

 However, we don't want the card to be a circle either.
 We would like to have a rounded rectangle so we use the `BlRoundedRectangleGeometry` class.
-We just need to give the corner radius we just defined as a parameter of the `cornerRadius:` class message.
+We just need to give the corner radius as a parameter of the `cornerRadius:` class message.
 This is what we do.

 ```
 MGCardElement >> initialize